a4099181/vagrant-provvin/docs/Unprotect-Config.md

 ## DESCRIPTION
 This function in details:
-* searches for decryptable objects: drives, vault,
+* searches for decryptable objects: vault,
 * decrypts secret objects inside objects found,
 * it overwrites encrypted config file with the plain one.